2011 Rugby World Cup: Opening ceremony

 The opening ceremony for the 2011 Rugby World Cup took place at Eden Park in Auckland on 9 September 2011 at 19:30 (NZST).
 The ceremony featured a blend of traditional Māori and modern New Zealand culture, and began with a fleet of 26 waka entering the city harbour.
 It featured traditional haka and sipi tau dances in reference to the opening match between New Zealand and Tonga, and ended with a large pyrotechnics display.

 Pool stage

 The first round, or pool stage, saw the twenty teams divided into four pools of five teams using the same format that was used in 2003 and in 2007.
 Each pool was a round-robin of ten games, where each team played one match against each of the other teams in the same pool.
 Teams were awarded four points for a win, two points for a draw and none for a defeat.
 A team scoring four or more tries in one match scored a bonus point, as did a team losing by seven or fewer points.

-The teams finishing in the top two of each pool advanced to the quarterfinals.
+The teams finishing in the top two of each pool advanced to the quarter-finals.
 The top three teams of each pool have automatically qualified for the 2015 Rugby World Cup.